-AIKEN, S.C. – Each year, the Savannah River Site (SRS) prepares an annual Site Environmental Report (ASER) in accordance with the U.S. Department of Energy (DOE) requirements.
-The site releases this report annually on this date, the last day of the DOE fiscal year, to give the public and SRS regulators detailed information regarding environmental conditions at SRS for the previous calendar year.
+AIKEN, S.C., Sept.
+30, 2022 – Each year, the Savannah River Site (SRS) prepares its Annual Site Environmental Report (ASER) following U.S. Department of Energy (DOE) requirements.
+The site releases this report on the last day of the DOE fiscal year, to give the public and SRS stakeholders detailed information about environmental conditions at SRS for the previous calendar year.

-In 2019, SRS continued to safely operate, completing its missions while maintaining a record of environmental excellence.
+In 2021, SRS continued to safely operate and accomplish its missions while maintaining a record of environmental excellence and responding to the COVID-19 pandemic.
 As in previous years, the site met federal and state standards, designed to protect the public, environment and site workers.